Overview

 SNACSchool: Training Workshops

 SNAC offers training in archival description of CPF entities (authority control) and use of the SNAC editing client.
-Training is offered remotely as well as in person to members, prospective members, and volunteer editors.
+Training is offered remotely to current members.
 Onsite training is usually scheduled in conjunction with national or regional professional meetings.

 Training can also be arranged at member institutions, with the member institution reimbursing the travel expenses of the trainers, and when appropriate, providing honorariums for the trainers.